 Colonnade’s by Jože Plečnik.

-The market is a great place to try some interesting food and wash it down with a beer or wine, consumed of course on the steps of the Cathedral.
+The Open Kitchen in Ljubljana old town, is a great place to try some interesting food and wash it down with a beer or wine, consumed of course on the steps of the Cathedral.
 Add some music and you’ve got a buzzing Friday afternoon meeting place.
-It was a gorgeous day and everyone was out in force – the market doesn’t operate in bad weather.
+When the weather is fine everyone comes out in force – the market doesn’t operate in bad weather.

-Top, middle and bottom layers of flaky crunchy pastry with masses of tart cherry filling.
+Top, middle and bottom layers of flaky crunchy pastry with masses of sour/sweet cherry filling.

 Yakitori and Chicken Wings from the stall of Shambala – Traditiional/Fusion Asian restaurant.
 We scoffed the fresh spring roll before the photo.